nimterop/nimterop/README.md

 __Compiling source__

 The job of building and compiling the underlying C library is best left to the build mechanism selected by the library author so using `getHeader()` is recommended.
 For simpler projects with a few `.c` files though, `cCompile()` should be more than enough.
 It is not recommended for larger projects which heavily rely on functionality offered by build tools.
 Recreating reliable logic in Nim can be tedious and one can expect minimal support from that author if their tested build mechanism is not used.

+### Docs API

+Nimterop also provides a [docs](https://nimterop.github.io/nimterop/docs.html) API which can be used to generate documentation from the generated wrappers.
+This can be added as a task in the `.nimble` or `.nims` file for convenience.
+See [nimarchive.nimble](https://github.com/genotrance/nimarchive/blob/master/nimarchive.nimble) for an example.

 ### Command line API